 At lower levels of exposure, carbon monoxide (CO) causes mild effects that are often mistaken for the flu.
 These symptoms include headaches, dizziness, disorientation, nausea and fatigue.
 The effects of CO exposure can vary greatly from person to person depending on age, overall health, the concentration of the gas, and length of exposure.

-The Consumer Products Safety Commission recommends that every home have at least one CO alarm that meets the requirements of the most recent Underwriters Laboratories (UL) 2034 standard or the International Approval Services 6-96 standard.
+The Consumer Products Safety Commission recommends that every home have at least one carbon monoxide alarm that meets the requirements of the most recent Underwriters Laboratories (UL) 2034 standard or the International Approval Services 6-96 standard.
 Ideally, this means one alarm on each level of the home.

 We recommend that you replace the batteries in your CO detector each year when daylight savings time ends and the clocks are set back one hour.

 More information from the EPA about carbon monoxide and CO detectors.

 Steps to Reduce Exposure to Carbon Monoxide